 The remaining option is to set catch limits for the octopus assemblage under Tier 6.
 There is no historical catch data for the period specified under the usual application of Tier 6 (1975-1995).
-Available data are incidental catch rates from 1997-2008.
-Based on discussion at the September 2009 Plan team meetings, we used the full 12-year period of incidental catch data from 1997 through 2008 as the basis for Tier 6 catch estimates.
+Available data are incidental catch rates from 1997-2009.
+Based on discussion at the September 2009 Plan team meetings, we used the full 12-year period of incidental catch data from 1997 through 2007 as the basis for Tier 6 catch estimates.
 The teams recommended that this period be fixed as the standard for use in all future assessments.
-Using this period, the average estimated incidental catch rate is 208 t.
-If this incidental catch rate was treated as the long-term average catch under standard Tier 6 procedure, the OFL would be 208 t and the ABC would be 156 t.
-Under an alternative Tier 6 proposed in 2007, the maximum incidental catch rather than the average is used as OFL.
-Under this alternative, the OFL would be 339 tons and the ABC 254 tons.
-Given the order of magnitude of the survey and food web model biomass estimates, we feel that the Tier 6 catch limits are artificially low.
-It is the belief of the authors that Tier 6, especially using the average incidental cath as OFL, is overly conservative because the incidental catch estimates do not provide an actual "catch history".
+Using this period, the average estimated incidental catch rate is 191 t.
+If this incidental catch rate was treated as the long-term average catch under standard Tier 6 procedure, the OFL would be 191 t and the ABC would be 144 t.
+Another method discussed was to select a percentile of the incidental catch at the OFL; percentiles from the incidental catch data for 1997-2008 are shown in Table 8.
+The percentile method has as an advantage that the frequency with which an OFL would impact other fisheries is approximately known; for example, if the 90th percentile is selected, it could be expected that octopus OFL would be reached approximately once in every ten years.
+If the maximum incidental catch rather than the average is used, the OFL would be 298 tons and the ABC 224 tons.
+Use of an upper percentile of the catch data would yield annual catch limits between these two values.

+Given the fact that the survey and food web model biomass estimates are much greater than the Tier 6 catch limits, we feel that the Tier 6 ABC and OFL alternatives are artificially low.
+It is the belief of the authors that Tier 6, especially using the average incidental catch as OFL, is overly conservative because the incidental catch estimates do not provide an actual "catch history".
 For most of this period there was very little market or directed effort for octopus.
 After review of the 2005 octopus SAFE, the Council's SSC concurred that neither Tier 5 nor the standard Tier 6 approach was satisfactory for this group, but supported use of Tier 6 until better methods could be found.
+There is no strong scientific basis for choosing one catch limit over another out of the incidental catch data.
+The choice of average, percentile, or maximum catch for setting regulatory limits may be made based on overall management concerns.

 The primary management difficulty in setting separate catch limits for octopus at this time is its potential to adversely affect Pacific cod fisheries.
 Since there is at present no directed federal fishery for octopus, a separate catch limit for this complex would have minimal effect on existing harvest.
-Under existing regulations, when the TAC for an incidentally caught species is reached, that species is put on discard-only status.
+Under existing regulations, when the TAC for an incidentally caught species is reached, that species is put on discardonly status.
 If octopus catch reaches OFL, however, octopus would be placed on prohibited status and fisheries with significant octopus bycatch (i.e. Pacific cod pot fishing) would be restricted.
 If the very conservative average Tier 6 OFL is used, there is a strong likelihood that incidental octopus catch would hit OFL in some years.